microsoft/vscode-docs/docs/python/testing.md

 [comment]: <TODO: add screenshot>

 `python.testing.autoTestDiscoverOnSaveEnabled` is set to `true` by default, meaning that test discovery is also performed automatically whenever you, add, delete, or update any Python file in the workspace.
 To disable this feature, set the value to `false`.
+You will need to reload the window for this setting to take effect.

 Test discovery applies the discovery patterns for the current framework (which can be customized using the [Test configuration settings](#test-configuration-settings)).
 The default behavior is as follows: